chessworld/TorneloScoresheet/documentation/DesignDocumentation.md

 # System Design Documentation

+FIT4002 Team 1

-FIT4002 Team 1Tornelo Chess Scoresheet App
+Tornelo Chess Scoresheet App

 ## Overview of Design Considerations
 The two main forms of design that are most relevant to the Tornelo Scoresheet app project are the System Architecture and the User Interface Design.